cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Suspend

-Equivalent cards to Suspend (the blue instant) are:
+Equivalent cards to Suspend (blue):

 Results: